verronpro/blog/_posts/2024-10-01-monthly-topic-resolver-safety-and-exception-strategies.md

 description: "How to build resilient document templates by mastering nullability, Java Optionals, and the newly introduced ExceptionResolver architecture in Office‑stamper."
 ---

-## Thesis — The document is your public API

 In document automation, your templates are more than just layouts; they are the contract between your data and your users.
 When a template contains `${invoice.total}` or `${image(customer.photo)}`, you are making a promise that the engine can fulfill that request.

 But what happens when the data is missing?
 What if `customer.photo` is `null`, or the `invoice` object itself is absent?
 In a solo-maintained project serving large enterprises, these "edge cases" are actually the norm.
 Unpredictable failures lead to broken documents, midnight support threads, and lost trust.